onqtam/headjack/docs/why/SYSTEM.md

 > "Capitalism without bankruptcy is like Christianity without hell." - [Frank Borman](https://www.azquotes.com/quote/32544)

+> "Never ask a barber if you need a haircut." - [Warren Buffett](https://www.goodreads.com/quotes/476828-never-ask-a-barber-if-you-need-a-haircut)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Environment
 ██████████████████████████████████████████████████████████████████

 > "The creature that wins against its environment destroys itself." - [Gregory Bateson](https://www.azquotes.com/quote/695444)

+> "Perhaps the time has come to cease calling it the 'environmentalist' view, as though it were a lobbying effort outside the mainstream of human activity, and to start calling it the real-world view." - [Edward O. Wilson](https://www.goodreads.com/quotes/5201-perhaps-the-time-has-come-to-cease-calling-it-the)

+> "Destroying rainforest for economic gain is like burning a Renaissance painting to cook a meal." - [Edward O. Wilson](https://www.goodreads.com/quotes/419446-destroying-rainforest-for-economic-gain-is-like-burning-a-renaissance)

 What if we did to mass consumer product packaging what the container did to shipping?
 How do we reuse our packaging more - even across companies & their product lineups?
 Convenience packaging... replacing a depositing system and reusable bottles (deposit 40% of a coke bottle which u get back when u return the bottle)